-Two Air Force Airmen killed during training mission in Oklahoma
+Two Air Force airmen killed during training mission in Oklahoma

 VETERAN WHO SERVED IN FOUR MILITARY BRANCHES REFLECTS ON HIS CAREER: 'I'M A LUCKY GUY'

-Normally, there are 2 pilots aboard jets, an instructor and a student pilot.
+Normally, there are two pilots aboard jets, an instructor and a student pilot.

 The T-38 is the primary jet trainer for all Air Force pilots in the jet pipeline, training future F-16, F-15, F-22, F-35 and bomber pilots, for example.